anaclumos/extracranial/Research/pages/AI replaces expensive jobs first.md

 ## Industry Resistance

-_SEOUL (Reuters) - South Korea's parliament on late Friday passed a controversial bill to limit ride-hailing service Tada, dealing a blow to a company that has been a smash hit since its launch in late 2018 but faced a backlash from taxi drivers angry over new mobility services._ - [South Korea passes bill limiting Softbank-backed ride-hailing service Tada | Reuters](https://www.reuters.com/article/us-socar-taxi/south-korea-passes-bill-limiting-softbank-backed-ride-hailing-service-tada-idUSKBN20T30P)
+_SEOUL (Reuters) - South Korea's parliament on late Friday passed a controversial bill to limit ride-hailing service Tada, dealing a blow to a company that has been a smash hit since its launch in late 2018 but faced a backlash from taxi drivers angry over new mobility services._ - [South Korea passes bill limiting Softbank-backed ride-hailing service Tada](https://www.reuters.com/article/us-socar-taxi/south-korea-passes-bill-limiting-softbank-backed-ride-hailing-service-tada-idUSKBN20T30P)

 Recent TADA Warfare exhibited a classic Alliance-versus-Megacorporation style of conflict.
 Taxi drivers eventually won, but it was a victory without victory --- since the winner was another conglomerate Kakao Mobility which finally took over the market.